tobiassalem/CreativeTwitchApp/readme.md

 ### Known issues

-* The WebView component has some performance issues when used in a ListView.
+* The WebView component does not have optimal performance when used in a ListView.
-* All design specifications (sizes, colors and related) are not yet extracted to styles.xml
 * The applications is very simple in it's current form, as the possible improvements clearly indicate.

 ### Installation